 Rationale: The revisions are needed to update the course outcomes to current standards for foreign language teaching and for the new Liberal Studies Elective categories.
 This course is a currently approved as a Liberal Studies Elective and is being revised to meet the new curriculum criteria for the Oral Communication category.
 Research has shown that studying a foreign language improves communication skills, cognitive and critical thinking abilities, and should play a key role in an undergraduate education.
 This course also provides the department with an opportunity to attract potential majors and minors.
-The course outcomes for Spanish 102 and 201 are based on the proficiency guidelines developed by the American Council on the Teaching of Foreign Languages (ACTFL) and the National Standards for Foreign Language proficiency, and the revised course outcomes remain aligned with this field-specific course content.
+The course outcomes for Spanish 102 and 201 are based on the proficiency guidelines developed by the American Council on the Teaching of Foreign Languages (ACTFL) and the National Standards for Foreign Language Learning.
+The course outcomes are designed to build functional language proficiency, and the revised course outcomes remain aligned with this field-specific course content.